 An urban legend has the US army testing MDMA in 1953 as a possible truth serum, but there is no real evidence supporting this.

-The man responsible for the modern research of MDMA is Alexander Shulgin, who after graduating from the University of California at Berkeley with a Ph.D. in biochemistry landed a job as a research chemist with Dow Chemicals.
-Among his many achievements for Dow Chemicals was one profitable insecticide and several controversial patents for what were to become popular street drugs.
-Dow was happy with the insecticide but Shulgin's other projects created a parting of the way between the biochemist and the chemical company.
+The man responsible for the modern research of MDMA is Alexander Shulgin, who after graduating from the University of California at Berkeley with a Ph.D. in Biochemistry landed a job as a research chemist with Dow Chemicals.
+Among his many achievements for Dow Chemicals were one profitable insecticide and several controversial patents for what were to become popular street drugs.
+Dow was happy with the insecticide but Shulgin’s other projects created a parting of the way between the biochemist and the chemical company.
 Alexander Shulgin is also the first reported human to use MDMA.